 - Best smartwatch: the best wearables you can buy today

-- Get your beauty sleep: best sleep tracker to buy in 2020
+- Get your beauty sleep: the best sleep trackers to buy in 2020

 Could the removal of weight, calorie and caffeine tracking put people off Samsung’s suite of fitness-focused wearable devices?
 Having to use separate apps to achieve the same functionality offered by devices from Samsung's competitors will be a pain for many users, and it may prove to be too inconvenient for some.